 Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risk is the risk that the fair value of a financial instrument will fluctuate due to changes in market interest rates.
-As the Group has no significant interest bearing assets, the Group's income is substantially independent of changes in market interest rates.
+The Group's exposure to interest rates relates primarily to interest-earning financial assets and interest-bearing financial liabilities.